mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 - Video bitrate: `Untouched or whatever you want`
 - Display mode: `Fullscreen`
 - V-Sync: `On`
+- Frame pacing: `On`
+If your video FPS match or less than your monitor refresh rate
+for example `45/60 FPS` to `60 Hz`, set frame pacing to `On` to brings smooth visual
+when video FPS greater than monitor Hz, for example `90/120 FPS` to `60 Hz`
+you might want to set to `Off` for minimal latency
-- Optimize mouse for remote desktop: `On`, `Off` if you are actually gaming, this sets unlimit mouse moving, good for FPS game
+- Optimize mouse for remote desktop: `On`
+`Off` if you are actually gaming, this sets unlimit mouse moving, good for FPS game
 - Capture system keyboard shortcuts: `in fullscreen`

 For Video codec, it very depends on GPU